 Fortunately, beyond conventional medicines, there are a myriad of effective natural remedies to combat them.
 These often underestimated alternatives not only offer relief from symptoms, but also naturally boost our immune system.

-In this category, we present natural and affordable remedies, detailing how each can help us overcome these seasonal illnesses.
+In this category, we present natural and accessible remedies, detailing how each can help us overcome these seasonal illnesses.
 From the importance of herbal remedies to the benefits of hydration and essential vitamins and minerals, we'll cover all aspects of natural remedies to provide you with a comprehensive and practical guide.

 Influenza is one of the most common infectious diseases.
 Influenza is a highly contagious acute respiratory infectious disease caused by viruses of the Influenza genus.
 It evolves in epidemics, which can be worldwide when the virus responsible infects people who have never encountered it before.
 This is known as a pandemic.